 The carrying values of cash and contributions receivable approximate fair value due to the short maturities of these instruments.
 Notes receivable from participants are valued at the principal amount plus accrued interest, which approximates fair value.
 Mutual funds and Paychex common stock, which is the sole investment in the ESOP Fund, are stated at their approximate fair value based on quoted market prices.
 The Annuity Fund, ClearCourse Group Variable Annuity, is valued by Genworth Life and Annuity Insurance Company using the quoted market price of the underlying investments less applicable ClearCourse asset charges.
-Through June 2011, the underlying investments were GE Investment Funds, Inc.-Total Return Fund Class 2, then replaced by Janus Balanced T Share Class Fund.
-In determining the fair value of its assets and liabilities, the Plan uses various valuation approaches, predominantly the market and cost approaches.
+Through June 2011, the underlying investments were GE Investment Funds, Inc.-Total Return Fund Class 2, subsequently they were replaced by Janus Balanced T Share Class Fund.